JereKuusela/valheim-item_stand_all_items/publish/README.md

 # Changelog

+- v1.6:
+	- Adds config syncing (if installed server side).

-- v1.5.0:
+- v1.5:
-	- Added setting to hide item stands with items.
+	- Adds setting to hide item stands with items.
-	- Added setting to have items closer towards the item stand.
+	- Adds setting to have items closer towards the item stand.
-	- Improved custom transformations (applied gradually instead of overwriting natural transformation).
+	- Improves custom transformations (applied gradually instead of overwriting natural transformation).
-	- Swapped parameters in custom transformations so that the distance is first (probably the most needed).
+	- Changes parameters in custom transformations so that the distance is first (probably the most needed).

-- v1.4.0:
+- v1.4:
-	- Improved attaching.
+	- Improves attaching.
-	- Added setting to allow custom position, rotation and scaling for attached items.
+	- Adds setting to allow custom position, rotation and scaling for attached items.
-	- Removed some settings as obsolete.
+	- Removes some settings as obsolete.
-	- Fixed conflict with Epic Loot.
+	- Fixes conflict with Epic Loot.

-- v1.3.0:
+- v1.3:
-	- Added a new less instrusive attach method (automatically used for items that support it).
+	- Adds a new less instrusive attach method (automatically used for items that support it).
-	- Added a setting to revert back to v1.2.0 behavior.
+	- Adds a setting to revert back to v1.2 behavior.
-	- Added removal of the root rotation (to fix weird angles of some items).
+	- Adds removal of the root rotation (to fix weird angles of some items).
-	- Added a setting to disable the automatic rotation removal.
+	- Adds a setting to disable the automatic rotation removal.
-	- Added a setting to disable the automatic offset removal (implemented in v1.2.0).
+	- Adds a setting to disable the automatic offset removal (implemented in v1.2).

-- v1.2.0:
+- v1.2:
-	- Added support for seeds.
+	- Adds support for seeds.
-	- Added glow back to attached Greydwarf Eyes.
+	- Adds glow back to attached Greydwarf Eyes.
-	- Added setting which allows using the attach method from the previous version.
+	- Adds setting which allows using the attach method from the previous version.
-	- Added setting for less supported items but also less intrusive attach method.
+	- Adds setting for less supported items but also less intrusive attach method.

-- v1.1.0:
+- v1.1:
-	- Fixed some items not appearing
+	- Fixes some items not appearing.

-- v1.0.0:
+- v1.0:
-	- Initial release
+	- Initial release.